katieburak/diversedata.github.io/README.md

 4. Confirm renv status

-Check that your environment matches the lockfile and everything is synced:
+Close up the R project and reopen it.
+Check that your environment matches the lockfile and everything is synced running:

 ```R
 renv::status()